-- Practices in any setting including the home, community, hospitals, clinics or health units - Partners with women and families to promote self-care and the health of mothers, neonates, and infants up to three months of age. - Respects human dignity and women's full human rights. - Advocates for women's needs. - Practices cultural sensitivity to prevent women, neonates, and infants from harmful practices. - Focuses on health promotion and disease prevention that views pregnancy as a normal life event.
+- 1. Practices in any setting including the home, community, hospitals, clinics or health units. - 2.
+Partners with women and families to promote self-care and the health of mothers and neonates, up to six weeks after birth. - 3.
+Respects human dignity and women's full human rights. - 4.
+Advocates for women's needs. - 5.
+Practices cultural sensitivity to protect women and neonates from harmful practices. - 6.
+Focuses on health promotion and disease prevention that views pregnancy as a normal life event.